hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

     * reference: https://bl.ocks.org/rpgove/0060ff3b656618e9136b
   * Silhouette Score
     * It measures the quality of clusters by determining how well each object lies within its cluster.
     * Higher the score, the data is better clustered.
-So when choosing the optimal k, choose the one give the highest silhouette score
+So when choosing the optimal k, choose the one give the highest silhouette score.
+      * If Elbow will return SSE, we can use both Silhouette Score and Elbow, choose k that has higher Silhouette Score and lower SSE.
     * But similar to k-means (can only find convex clusters), silhouette score is higher for convex clusters than other types of clusters (such as density based clusters which obtained from DBSCAN)
   * Gap Statistics
     * Similar to Elbow Method, it uses total within-cluster sum of square (total intracluster variation), the difference is it has reference dataset generated using Monte Carlo simulations.
 That is, for each variable (xi) in the dataset it computes its range [min(xi),max(xj)] and generate values for the n points uniformly from the interval min to max.